 When you look into the mirror, smile, and don’t like what you see, it can be very frustrating.
-After all, many people say that a smile is the window to the soul, and if you aren’t happy with your smile, it can have a substantial effect on your overall health and wellness.
+After all, many people say that a smile is a window to the soul, and if you aren’t happy with your smile, it can have a substantial effect on your overall health and wellness.

 If you are missing one or more teeth, we understand what you’re going through.
 It can lead to embarrassment and not wanting to smile in public.